bitlather/unity-learn/README.md

 This section discusses how to save player data, how to make prefabs (which are super important for generating enemies, etc, via code!!!), how to make game objects persist between scenes, how to load objects via code, how to move between scenes, how to pick the very first scene that loads on game start.

-- `PlayerPrefs` is a unity class that saves player preference data to file
 - `DontDestroyOnLoad (this);` --> Don't destroy this object (script)!
 When change scene to scene, the object survives so data is still accessible!!!

+- `PlayerPrefs` is a unity class that saves player preference data to file
 - `PlayerPrefs.SetString(key, value);` saves player's preference data.
 See manual for where data is saved if interested.
+- `PlayerPrefs.DeleteAll ();` removes everything from PlayerPrefs; seems to be necessary... he encountered some caching issue

+- `//Todo` creates todos which can be listed at the bottom of mono developer

 - Go to _Character Generator_ scene
 - Click _Game Object > Create Empty_ and name it *__Game Settings*
 - Drag _GameSettings_ script onto *__GameSettings* game object
 - _Game Object > Create Empty_ and zero everything out on Transform by using reset and name it _Player Character_ and attach _PlayerCharacter_ script to the object

 - Create folder _Prefabs_ and right click folder and select _Create > Prefab_ then rename the prefab to _Player Character Prefab._
 - A prefab is a blueprint for creating game objects.
 You can select the prefab and drop it into scene's hierarchy.
 - Click and drag _Player Character_ game object from the hierarchy onto the new prefab.
 Notice the _Player Character_ game object in hierarchy now has blue text and the prefab now has a blue cube icon.
 Delete the _Player Character_ game object from hierarchy.
 - Earlier we added `public GameObject playerPrefab;` to script _CharacterGenerator._ In Unity, click _Main Camera) and look at _Character Generator (Script)._ Click and drag the player prefab onto the player prefab parameter.

+- `Screen.width` returns width of screen
+- `GameObject.Find()` can be used to get a game object by name. `GetComponent()` can get a script, etc,  from the game object.
+- `Application.LoadLevel()` can load a scene by name, given that the scene has been added to `File > Build Settings > Scenes in Build`.
+- You can style a label like a button to make a disabled button: `GUI.Label (new Rect (...), "Create", "Button");`

 - To create an object via code: